buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/PropertySets/Pset_LinearReferencingMethod.md

 # Pset_LinearReferencingMethod

-Describes the manner in which measurements are made along (and optionally offset from) a linear element.
+Describes the manner in which measurements are made along (and optionally offset from) a linear element.<!-- end of definition -->

 > NOTE Definition according to ISO 19148:2021